wagdav/thewagner.net/content/tech/2018-04-30-Coin-exchange.markdown

 ## Performance of the naive solution

-We can use microbenchmarking library [criterion][2] to measure the running time of the naive `change` implementation.
+We can use the microbenchmarking library [criterion][2] to measure the running time of the naive `change` implementation.
 Let's see how the running time depends on the amount to change.
 The following graph shows the approximate time of computing the change for 40, 100, 150 and 200 cents.